janetlee/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-  Temperature Roulette
+  Weather by Zip Code

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  This app will return a forecasted temperature for the current day.
-(Could be the minimum or the maximum)
+  This app will return forecasted high and low temperatures for the current day for a selected zip code.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  Punch in a zipcode and presto, receive back a temperature for the day and plan for wearing a sweater, a jacket if it's the Daily Minimum, or a tank top if it's the Daily Maximum.
+  Punch in a zipcode and presto, receive back the daily forecasted high and low temperature for the day and plan your wardrobe.
+Want more details?
+You can view the full forecast below the displayed high and low temperatures.

 ## Problem ##
   > Describe the problem your product solves.
-  This app solves nothing, but adds a little weather fun to the day.
+  This app provides easy to read high and low temperatures and is a one stop location for the full forecast from the National Weather Service.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
   This app has no ads, no bloat.
 It does a simple retrieval of data from the National Weather Service's free API.
-It translates the Latitude and Longitude back so that that an incoming Zip Code can first be looked up in the database before making the NWS call.

 ## Quote from You ##
   > A quote from a spokesperson in your company.